-What Is Taste Hunger?
+What Is Satisfaction?

+There is another component to a “healthy” meal that oftentimes takes a back seat when we’re hyperfocused on the nutrition of our meals and that’s satisfaction.
 Ever find yourself staring at the bottom of the salad bowl wondering where it went?
 Perhaps you wanted pizza, but instead, you chose the salad for the sake of health.
 Amongst the chatter in the wellness world, we often prioritize nutrition before personal preference.

-Though “taste” might not provide the “energy,” “muscle-building,” or “immune-boosting” physical benefits of the other macronutrients, personal taste preferences help to cultivate a connection between you and your food.
+Though satisfaction might not provide the “energy,” “muscle-building,” or “immune-boosting” physical benefits of the other macronutrients, personal preferences help to cultivate a connection between you and your food.
 When we give ourselves unconditional permission to eat the foods that we have a taste preference for, we’re more inclined to eat any and all foods mindfully.
 From here, we can work to lessen learned feelings of guilt, stress, and anxiety- all of which have no place in our eating experiences (you can read more about food guilt here).

 The Bottom Line

-Consider this fourth macronutrient (satisfaction) and honor your personal preferences and cravings.
+Consider this fourth macronutrient (satisfaction) and honor your personal preferences and taste hunger.
 Experience the tastes and textures of your meals.
 If you do this without judgment or criticism, you’re better equipped to listen to your body.
 Learn more about mindful eating here.
 You may feel full sooner and as a result, be more likely to go home with leftovers.
 Including satisfaction as part of your balanced plate will help you to find an intuitive “moderation…” not a forced one!